Photo: Bella Bridesmaids | Sarah Harvey

 Looking for bridesmaid dresses with a bit of shimmer and shine?

-Many fabrics detailed above are available with embellishments, such as caviar beading and sequins.
-These are eye-catching options for formal events, no matter the time of year.
+Many fabrics detailed above are available with embellishments, such as beading and sequins.
+These are eye-catching options for formal events, regardless of the time of year, and exude ultra-glamorous vibes.